marvelig/pusher-redux-observable/README.md

 }
 ```

-Since we are using redux-observable you may wish to write some other epics that respond to these actions and dispatch further actions.
+Most likely you will wish to write other epics that respond to these actions and dispatch further actions.